gbotkin3/ECE4803_Project/README.md

 ## Required Dependencies

-The following packages are required to run.
+The following packages are required to run the python file.

 ```
 Numpy